Curriculum & Requirements

 - Satisfactorily complete required courses:

-- The required first year courses and number of credits are: Civil Procedure I (4), Constitutional Law I (3), Contracts (4), Criminal Law (3), Legal Research and Writing/Statutory Interpretation (4), Law in Practice (3), Property (4), Torts (4), and an elective (3) (either Civil Procedure II, Essentials of Business for Lawyers, International Law, Legislation and Regulation, or Perspectives on Law)
+- The required first year courses and number of credits are: Civil Procedure I (4), Constitutional Law I (3), Contracts (4), Criminal Law (3), Legal Research and Writing (4), Law in Practice (3), Property (4), Torts (4), and an elective (3) (either Civil Procedure II, Essentials of Business for Lawyers, International Law, Legislation and Regulation, or Perspectives on Law)

 - The required upper division courses (3 credits each) are:

 - One of the following courses in constitutional law focusing on civil rights and/or civil liberties: Constitutional Law II: Civil Rights & Liberties Survey (Law 6082); Constitutional Law II: Fourteenth Amendment (Law 6081); Criminal Procedure (Law 6085 or Law 6218); First Amendment: Speech (Law 6083); First Amendment: Speech & Religion (Law 6083 or Law 6241).

 - Satisfactorily complete legal writing requirements through:

 - a journal or moot court in the second year; and

 - Starting with the class graduating in May 2018, each student must satisfactorily complete six credits in approved experiential learning courses (the first year Law in Practice course counts toward this requirement).
 A list of approved courses is here.